Tillerson 'concerned' at Turkey's Syria offensive

 There is growing international concern that the Turkish offensive could ignite yet another humanitarian crisis in Syria.
 Afrin is already crowded with internally displaced Syrians -- up to 160,000 in November, local groups say.

+Tillerson expressed concern about that on the plane.
+"This is a tough situation where there are a lot of civilians mixed in," the top US diplomat said.
+Because of those concerns, the US has asked Turkey "to just try to be precise, try to limit your operation, try to show some restraint, let us see if we can work with you to create the kind of security zone you might need," he said.

+"So we're in discussions with the Turks and some of the forces on the ground as well as to how we can stabilize this situation and meet Turkey's legitimate concerns for their security," Tillerson said.

-Erdogan has indicated the incursion could broaden, vowing on Saturday to "annihilate the terror corridor up to the Iraqi border."
+But Erdogan has indicated the incursion could broaden, vowing on Saturday to "annihilate the terror corridor up to the Iraqi border."

 Analysts say that could ignite a broader conflict across northern Syria, which could be exploited by jihadist groups including ISIS.
 ISIS fighters have recently appeared in the south of Idlib.